Hadji Ali Haseki: Second tenure as voivode – Albanian incursions and fortification of Athens

-To secure the city against another attack, he immediately began construction of a new city wall, the "Wall of Haseki".
+To secure the city against another attack, Haseki immediately began construction of a new city wall, which became known after him as the "Wall of Haseki".
 Work had not progressed far when a second and far larger force of 6,000 Albanians approached, under a certain Maksut, on their way to the Morea.
-The Turks then abandoned the city and found refuge in the Acropolis of Athens, while Haseki allowed the Greeks to move to Salamis Island for safety.
+The Turks then abandoned the city and found refuge in the Acropolis of Athens, while Haseki allowed the local Greeks to move to Salamis Island for safety.
 There they remained for 13 days, until the Albanians departed, after receiving a substantial sum as a bribe.
 Construction on the wall resumed with increased vigour: Haseki not only enlisted the entire population of the city without distinction, but himself participated in the work, so that the 10 km long wall was completed in 108 days, or, according to other reports, in only 70 days.
 Many ancient and medieval monuments were demolished and reused as building material in the process.
 The hastiness of the construction, however, resulted in a wall only about 3 m high and less than 1 m thick, rather than a proper fortification.
 Haseki then promptly presented the Athenians with a bill for 42,500 piastres, ostensibly for the supervisors he had brought from outside.
 Not only that, but he placed guards at the gates, so that the wall served to virtually imprison the population in their own city.
 Benizelos also records that in April 1778, the plague broke out in Athens.
 Although only a few adults died, about 600 children fell victims to it.